johntrogan/defender-docs/defender-office-365/anti-spam-policies-configure.md

      - The specified Microsoft 365 Groups.
    - **Domains**: All recipients in the organization with a primary email address in the specified [accepted domain](/exchange/mail-flow-best-practices/manage-accepted-domains/manage-accepted-domains).

+     > [!TIP]
+     > Subdomains are automatically included unless you specifically exclude them.
+For example, a policy that includes contoso.com also applies to marketing.contoso.com unless you exclude marketing.contoso.com.

    Click in the appropriate box, start typing a value, and then select the value that you want from the results.
 Repeat this process as many times as necessary.
 To remove an existing value, select :::image type="icon" source="media/m365-cc-sc-remove-selection-icon.png" border="false"::: next to the value.

    For users or groups, you can use most identifiers (name, display name, alias, email address, account name, etc.), but the corresponding display name is shown in the results.
 For users or groups, enter an asterisk (\*) by itself to see all available values.